Pheobe-Sun/anomaly-detection-challenge-2020/README.md

 # Time Series Anomaly Detection Challenge

-Below is a brief description of the datae:
+Below is a brief description of the data:

 ## Training Data  Description
 ### `training_1.csv`